-Our new biogeographic data once again raise the question of whether cyst-producing dinoflagellate species live in/under sea ice within the Arctic Ocean (i.e. the ocean area north of Europe, Russia, Alaska and Canada).
+Our new biogeographic data once again raise the question of whether cyst-producing dinoflagellate species live in/under sea ice within the Arctic Ocean (i.e., the ocean area north of Europe, Russia, Alaska and Canada), although that is not the case for the Antarctic sea ice region (see Zheng et al., 1992; Stoecker al., 1998).
 This question was first asked in 1980, at which time only Protoperidinium species were reported for plankton records from Canadian or West Greenland waters at 80ºN (the highest latitude with plankton records at that time; Mudie, 1992).
 Subsequently Okolodkov (1999) extended this database to 82ºN in the eastern Arctic Ocean and showed the absence of Protoceratium reticulatum north of ca. 70ºN, and only Protoperidinium spp. further north.
 Our new data show that within the Arctic region (figure 3), there is a notable decrease in dinocyst species diversity eastwards of 0 to 25ºE and westwards of 325ºE.
-This pattern appears to reflect the importance of relatively warm inflowing surface Atlantic water mass through the Fram Strait in the east, and warm Pacific water (Kuroshio Current) through the Bering Strait in the west.
+This pattern appears to reflect the influence of relatively warm inflowing surface Atlantic water mass through the Fram Strait in the east, and warm Pacific water (Alaskan Coastal Current) through the Bering Strait in the west.
 The cyst diversity distribution pattern is also consistent with earlier biogeographical studies of theca-stage dinoflagellates (Okolodkov and Dodge, 1996; Okolodkov, 1999).
-These surveys correlated maximum species diversity with the Dunbar Line that encloses the Northern Hemisphere region with surface water of mixed Arctic-and sub-Arctic or Boreal origin.
+These surveys correlated maximum species diversity with the Dunbar Line that encloses the Northern Hemisphere region with surface water of mixed Arctic and sub-Arctic or Boreal origin.
+Dinoflagellate studies from Antarctic sea ice clearly demonstrate the capacity of blooming population of P. glacialis (Zheng et al., 1992; Stoecker et al., 1998), which suggests that sea ice is not a limiting factor for some species.